 As soon as you hit CTRL-V on that snippet of code, as soon as that static code is inserted into your own, that code comes to life.
-It might surface ridiculous amounts of red squigglies, break other code, or force you to rewrite your previous code just to make it work.
-When code transitions from a resting static state to an active living state, it starts to incur a set of hidden costs.
+Immediately, it might surface ridiculous amounts of red squigglies, break other code, or force you to rewrite your previous code just to make it work.
+But when code transitions from a resting static state to an active living state, it starts to also incur a set of hidden costs.

 Like a living organism in a symbiotic relationship, there is a mutual interdependence between it and others in the software ‘ecosystem’ in order to survive.
 As a result, this ecosystem requires constant upkeep to ensure that components don’t fall out of balance: dependency bumps, documentation updates, and infrastructure changes.

 Free as in speech, not as in beer

 ‘Free’ software doesn’t refer to its price.
 In fact, ‘free’ software is often extremely expensive.
 As Richard Stallman first described free software, it’s “free as in speech, not free as in beer.”
 The point Stallman was trying to make was that ‘free’ refers to what one could do with the software, rather than the price tag.

 Latent cost of software

 In reality, code in its alive state is more like a free puppy.
 In the beginning, it’s a great and wonderful thing!
 Super fun and super cute.
 As it grows and gets older, you realize “geez, it actually takes a lot of my own time to take care of this thing.”
 Unlike a piece of inanimate furniture, bringing a living creature into one’s home comes with bringing in a new set of responsibilities too.